An overview of Innovate UK’s loan programme for SMEs involved in late-stage innovation projects.

 The loan period is up to 10 years.
 This breaks down as:

 - an availability period of up to 3 years.
 This is the period when you are drawing down money to carry out research and development.
-You will not need to pay back the money you borrow during this period, but you will need to pay interest on the money you borrow.
+You will not need to make repayments during this period, but you will need to pay interest on the money you borrow

 - a repayment period of up to 5 years.
 This is when you will need to repay your loan.
 Payments will be taken every 3 months.
 Interest will also be payable

-We expect to take security where it is available, for example over assets purchased and intellectual property developed with the proceeds of the loan.
+We expect to take security, including an overall mortgage debenture and specific security, over assets purchased and intellectual property developed with the proceeds of the loan.
 We will not require personal guarantees.

-More details of our approach, including a summary ‘heads of terms’ document setting out the main terms and conditions of the loans, are included in the guidance for applicants for each loan competition.
+More details including the main terms and conditions can be found in the detailed guidance for applying for an innovation loan and in the specific guidance for each loan competition.

 Who can apply